Month by Month Follow Along

 I like looking at average rank across several keywords to measure progress instead of focusing on specific keywords.

-If I can gain topical authority with my link building, all my relevant pages will rank better even without direct links.
+If I can gain topical authority through link building, all my relevant pages will rank better even without direct links.

 Until next month – cheers!

-Recapping February 2019 activities: Ahrefs shows a backlink profile growth of 41 links.
-We continued the same activities outlined in the earlier months with most of the links coming from guest posting.
+Recapping May 2020 activities: Ahrefs shows a backlink profile growth to 87 links.
+We continued the same activities outlined in the earlier months with most of the links coming from blogger outreach.

 The process here is very straight forward.

-Prospect blogs in my niche, email 5 websites a day, follow-up with them up to 4 times, and publish guest posts with the ones that say yes – hopefully without attribution.
+Prospect blogs in my niche, email 5 websites a day, follow-up with them up to 4 times, and publish content with the ones that say yes – hopefully without attribution.